Mashey/gitlab-meltano/README.md

 docker run -v $(pwd):/projects -w /projects meltano/meltano:latest-python3.8 invoke airflow scheduler
 ```

-# Preparing Meltano for Production
+# Preparing a Production Environment for Meltano

-Below are the steps to get your Meltano project ready for production
+Below are the steps to get your Meltano project ready for a production environment.
+The production deployment instructions are for Google Cloud Platform using the Google Cloud SDK, and covers the following services:

----
+* Container Registry
+* Cloud SQL (Postgres)
+* Kubernetes Engine

+The deployment implements Kubernetes Secrets for sensative environment variables, as well as a .json key file that is used to authorize the Cloud SQL proxy in a Kubernetes sidecar setup.

 ## Dockerize the Project